At a Glance: Our Top Picks for Best AR 15 Rifles

 - High price

 Like the models above, this rifle has very run-of-the-mill specs, just with a more cost-effective build quality.
 The barrel is 16 inches and made of 4150V chrome moly vanadium steel.
 The mid-length gas system is perfect for the civilian shooter, there is little reason to go M4-length except for the aesthetics.
-The BCG is full-auto (although the rifle isn’t) and the trigger is mil-spec single-stage.
-Trigger pull is about 6 pounds, which is not horrible.
+The BCG is full-auto (although the rifle isn’t) and the fire control group is an enhanced Polished Trigger (EPT).
 Overall, this is ideal as a first AR 15 or as a knock-around truck gun.

 - Unbelievable quality for low cost